galeone/galeone.github.io/_posts/2018-03-04-camera-calibration-guidelines.md

 2. $$ \alpha $$ the skew coefficient that defines the angle between the x and y planes (usually, but not always, is 0)
 3. $$ c_x, c_y $$ pixel coordinates of the principal point

-The calibration process, of course, allow to estimate all this parameters.
+The calibration process, of course, allows to estimate all this parameters.
 The most widely used camera calibration algorithm is the Zhang algorithm [^1] that iteratively finds correspondences between the coordinates of some easily identifiable feature points (usually inner corners) of a known object (a planar pattern) in both the image plane and the scene.

 The algorithm iteratively builds and refines a system of equations (equations that are the mapping between the points in the image and the scene) with the aim of minimizing the reprojection error.